ToshioCP/Gtk4-tutorial/src/sec27.src.md

   6. Now `turtle` knows the distance is 200.
 It moves the cursor forward by 200 pixels.
 The segment is drawn on the `surface`.
-  8. There are no node follows.
+  8. There is no following node.
 Runtime routine returns to the function `run_cb`.

 - The function `run_cb` calls `gtk_widget_queue_draw` and put the GtkDrawingArea widget to the queue.